Association des Scouts du Canada

 L'Association des Scouts du Canada (ASC) is a Canadian Scouting organization.
 ASC is a World Organization of the Scout Movement "affiliated organization" through affiliation with Scouts Canada.
-Scouts du Canada primarily serves French speaking Scouting in Canada.
+Scouts du Canada primarily furnishes Francophone Scouting in Canada.

 History

 The first Canadian Scouting unit was founded in 1908.
 In 1925, Longueuil teacher Georges-Henri Sainte-Marie started his own unit in the Saint-Antoine de Longueuil parish and decided not to affiliate with the Canadian branch of The Boy Scouts Association of the United Kingdom.
 In 1928 a group of five troops located in Montreal created a separate association, the Fédération des catholiques des Éclaireurs canadiens-français.
 The ASC was created in 1961 and in 1975 three new federations were created-Ontario, Atlantic, and West.

 In June 1994, the Association des Guides Francophones du Canada (AGFC), the association of French-speaking Guides of Canada, voted against a new protocol from the Girl Guides of Canada which asked for the return to female-only leaders and management, which would have resulted in the loss of approximately 60% of adult members, many of whom were men.
 In August of the same year the AGFC recommended to its members to join with the ASC and in October it became official.
 Some members continued as Les Guides franco-canadiennes.

 In October 2004 the four federations were dissolved and the 40 districts are now under the direct responsibility of the ASC.

 The gold Jerusalem Cross with the fleur-de-lis was the symbol of the ASC, based on the emblem of the Scouts de France which was designed by Father Jacques Sévin SJ, adding a superimposed maple leaf, the most widely recognized national symbol of Canada.